 The Foundation commissions and/or participates in special research projects in line with the vision of the foundation.

 In 2016, the Haukkala Foundation initiated the Central Finland Child Strategy project that highlights aspects of child welfare for the province.
 The focus is to create a diverse joint commitment within the province to develop a child- and family friendly environment.
 The Child Strategy challenges various organizations in Central Finland to consider children in their policies, and to include child and family friendly actions in their strategies and activities.
-The work is part of the Finnish government’s reform for the improvement of child and family services.
-The Regional Council of Central Finland provides premises for conducting this work.
+The work is part of the Finnish government’s reform for the improvement of child and family services, and has been carried out in international collaboration.
+The Alliance for Childhood European Network Group has also adopted the developed approach that encompasses the whole child and his or her living environment, see http://www.allianceforchildhood.eu/our_approach

 The Foundation supports and encourages a variety of publications and social media aimed at the vision for children and youth.
 Examples of publications include commissioned reports, research papers arising from international collaboration with researchers and board members, and blog posts by board members in the area of their expertise.
 An updated list of publications.